#7 in Renfrew-Collingwood

 Meanwhile, Collinwood Park screams out the 1970s: a crunchier era of Vancouver, less grand but quickly growing.
 There’s an old-school field house with washrooms, a very simple basketball court, and a giant slide with multiple humps and minimal railings on the side, the type that very much would not get constructed today for perfectly reasonable safety reasons.

-But it’s the type of big multi-use neighbourhood park that have anchored parks in this city for generations, and a fine example at that.
+But for now, it’s the type of big multi-use neighbourhood park that have anchored parks in this city for generations, and a fine example at that.